dmichel1/ansible-graphite/readme.md

 1. clone the repo
 2. modify `hosts` file with the IP or hostname of the server you want to setup
+3. ignore ssh's known hosts file
+  * `export ANSIBLE_HOST_KEY_CHECKING=False`
-3. run `ansible-playbook -i hosts playbook.yml`
+4. run `ansible-playbook -i hosts playbook.yml`
-4. In ~4 minutes you should have a running Graphite/Statd server!
+5. In ~4 minutes you should have a running Graphite/Statd server!
   * I've been testing this on a Digital Ocean VM - 1 CPU/1GB Ram CentOS 6.4